 Insertion of long acting reversible contraception (LARC – contraceptive implant and intrauterine contraception).
 The insertion of implant requires specific training and a certificate of competence.
 Unfortunately, we were not able to access this training during the pandemic.
 Gynaecologists are trained in routine coil insertion.
 However, inserting a coil immediately after vaginal delivery is not the same as routine insertion and requires training.
 A programme has been developed and will be implemented soon.
 In the meantime, women requiring LARC are referred to the sexual health team.
 They are counselled and all relevant paperwork completed so that women only need one appointment rather than the routine two.

 APP.
 Developing a mobile application requires expertise and resources so we utilised the different skill mix in the team to facilitate this without incurring costs.

 Increase in uptake of postnatal contraception.
 Prior to implementing any changes an audit showed that only one woman left the hospital with postnatal contraception in the form of sterilisation.
 In the month of April 2021 47% of women were discharged with a suitable form of postnatal contraception.
 A patient survey also showed that 86% of women recalled discussing contraception postnatally compared to 50% in an earlier survey.

-The Faculty of Sexual and Reproductive Health (FSRH) offer a course ‘Essential Contraception for Midwives’ at a cost of £60 to £165.
+- The Faculty of Sexual and Reproductive Health (FSRH) offer a course ‘Essential Contraception for Midwives’ at an average cost of £100 per person.
 Our training programme covers the same topics and objectives and was delivered with little cost to the department and no cost to the staff.
-During a 4 month period 90% of clinical staff attended a training session.
-99% of staff who attended a training session felt more confident about counselling women about contraception compared to 31% in a previous survey.
+During a 4 month period 90% (n=160) of clinical staff attended a training session, saving the trust approximately £16,000.
+Further to this, 99% of staff who attended a training session felt more confident about counselling women about contraception compared to 31% in a previous survey.